Sulayman2/week_two_mentorship_cloud_computing/README.md

 # DESCRIPTION

-Staring the second week of the class
+Staring the second week of the class!!!